alextanhongpin/clean-architecture-learn/repository/README.md

    - place it together with the usecase. the usecase will just define the repository interface
    - the `postgres` (or `storage` layer) can be defined in a separate package instead
 2. what does the repository return
    - the domain types.
 When calling the `postgres` layer, it maps the postgres layer to the domain types
 3. why do we use separate layer `postgres` to map to the db?
    - this layer is usually library dependent, such as using sqlc compiler or orm or other code generation.
 This is also database dependent. we do not want to mix external dependencies with our domain, but want to map them in the repository layer.
 4. is the repository supposed to return only one entity type?
    - wrong, it should return an aggregate, or related entities. it can return just one, but not limited to it
+5. what other responsibility does repository do?
+   - external api calls, caching decision, enqueue to message queue is done at the repository layer
+   - user did not need to know about caching decision in usecase kayer.
+Also, this simplifies tesing usecase because there are less dependencies to mock.
+   - repository generally hold all side effects operations that are usually useless to test if mocked
+6. how are errors handled here
+   - repository also transform errors from postgres layer to domain errors. it converts sql violation such as unique constraints or no rows